boubre/boubre.github.io/_pages/students.md

 An interest in human subjects research, data science, and machine learning is expected.
 Human subjects research experience or clinical knowledge is not required, but a willingness to learn new domain knowledge is essential.

 To apply for a funded position, please [apply](https://cloud.reach.uab.edu/graduate-application) to the [PhD program](https://www.uab.edu/cas/computerscience/graduate-programs/doctoral-program) at [UAB Computer Science](https://www.uab.edu/cas/computerscience/) and mention your interest in working with me in your statement.
-You may also send me an [email](mailto:boubre@uab.edu) with your CV and a *concise*, *tailored* statement of your interest.